XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-06/README.md

-# Exercise 3 - Resilient Connected Apps
+# Exercise 6 - Tap Into Native Experiences

 In this module, we will spice up the app a little bit with deeper OS integrations like AppLinks, haptic feedback and a widget.